'He Broke Boundaries With His Mind': Public Pays Tribute At Stephen Hawking's Funeral

 Admirers left bouquets of flowers near the church.
 "Goodbye Stephen," read one handwritten note from a mourner named Sue.
 "The universe will now shine with its brightest star.
 I will miss you."

-Kostas Orginis, the physics professor, told his 12-year-old daughter Anna that Hawking had great courage.
+Kostas Orginos, the physics professor, told his 12-year-old daughter Anna that Hawking had great courage.
 "Today many people get upset over little problems," he said.
 "This guy managed to stay alive for so long with such big problems, and we should all put our lives in perspective, based on what he has accomplished."

 Hawking's ashes will be interred in London's Westminster Abbey, next to the grave of another famed physicist, Isaac Newton.